Cost of Living in Valencia for a Month Plus Things to Do & My Impressions

 Top things to see and do in Valencia

-There are many attractions in the city, but they are – for the most part – nicely grouped together around the center.
-If you’re not really a big fan of slow travel, you can probably see everything that Valencia has to offer in a week – maybe even less if you do some planning and all the stars in the universe align correctly…
+If you’re not really a big fan of slow travel, you can probably see the most important stuff that Valencia has to offer in a week – maybe even less if you do some planning beforehand…

 Ciudad de las Artes y las Ciencias (City of Arts and Science)

-We visited this week 7 to 10 days in, and it was again one of those beautiful moments that traveling the world rewards you with.
 As soon as I got there and saw the huge buildings that seemed to have dropped out of a sci-fi movie, the blue water surrounding them and the absolute perfection of that place, my heart filled with joy.

 I simply told my wife and son that I need to sit down a bit, look around, take it all in and enjoy the moment.
 It wasn’t something for the blog, for Instagram, for anybody else but me.
 The pure happiness of enjoying the moment in a beautiful place.